ShawnLRH/Arbitrage-Tracker-BSC/README.md

-# Major-Project-BSC
+# Arbitrage-Bot-BSC

-This is an Arbitraging Trading bot codebase used for my Major Project.
+This is an Arbitraging Trading bot codebase used on the Binance Smart Chain.

 What this does: